FAQ: Program Costs

-The total cost for the Willamette Water Supply Program is currently estimated at more than $1 billion.
+The cost for the Willamette Water Supply Program is currently estimated at $1.6 billion.

 HOW WILL THE PROJECT BE PAID FOR?

-- System development charges paid for by new development.
+increases and system development charges paid for by new

 TVWD’s elected Board of Commissioners and the Hillsboro Utilities Commission vote to set rates.
 Customers are notified in advance of proposed rate increases, to provide an opportunity for public comment.
 Learn more: Hillsboro / TVWD